vintaclectic/website-content/post/css/css-selectors/index.md

 We have a lot more selectors we can use:

 - attribute selectors
-- pseudo class selectors
+- pseudo-class selectors
-- pseudo element selectors
+- pseudo-element selectors

 More on those on future posts.